- The Fiscal

 - What You

-Federal spending on children is a key part of the budget and is seen by many as being a critical investment in the nation’s future, helping alleviate child poverty and supporting the next generation of productive adults.
+Programs to support children are a key component of the federal budget, representing a critical investment in the nation’s future, helping to alleviate child poverty and supporting the next generation of productive adults.

 Child poverty remains a significant and costly challenge in the United States.
-In 2019, the child poverty rate was 14.4 percent — significantly higher than the 9.4 percent poverty rate for adults and the 8.9 percent poverty rate for seniors.
-While the child poverty rate remains relatively high, the share of the federal budget directed towards children was approximately 9 percent.
+In 2020, the child poverty rate was 16.1 percent — an increase from the 14.4 percent rate in the previous year.
+The poverty rate for children is significantly higher than the 10.4 percent rate for adults (ages 18 to 64) and the 9.0 percent rate for older Americans.

 Health programs and various tax provisions constituted 63 percent of federal expenditures on children.
-Tax provisions that benefit children (including $93 billion in refundable tax credits that are classified as spending) — primarily from the child tax credit, earned income tax credit, and the exclusion from taxation of employer-sponsored health insurance for dependent children — totaled $210 billion in 2019.
-Meanwhile, $121 billion was spent on health programs in 2019 — largely stemming from Medicaid and the Children’s Health Insurance Program.
+Tax provisions that benefit children — primarily from the child tax credit, earned income tax credit, and the exclusion from taxation of employer-sponsored health insurance for dependent children — totaled $239 billion in 2020 (including $120 billion in refundable tax credits that are classified as spending).
+In addition, $138 billion was spent on health programs — largely stemming from Medicaid and the Children’s Health Insurance Program.

 Image credit: Getty Images/iStockphoto